 Start a Blog or Website

 In the world of digital marketing, employers love to see past work and personality.
-Creating a portfolio of past work on a website or blog is a great way to showcase your talent.
+Our marketing recruiters recommend creating a portfolio of past work on a website or blog to showcase your talent.
 The website can even be listed on a resume and gives the hiring manager more of an opportunity to see what you can do.
 A resume is fairly limited in length, but showing visual examples of your past work will make you stand out to talent recruiters and against the competition.

 Networking & Optimizing LinkedIn

 Networking is the number one way to land a job.
-Successfully utilizing Linkedin to connect with digital marketing recruiters and professionals who have careers and work at companies you admire is a great way to expand opportunities.
+Successfully utilizing LinkedIn to connect with digital marketing recruiters and professionals who have careers and work at companies you admire is a great way to expand opportunities.
 These connections can even lead to informational interviews.
 Networking also provides advantages against the competition, such as referrals.
-Staying up to date with your network and talent recruitment is crucial.
+Staying up-to-date with your network is crucial.
 Someone in your network might reach out to you before anyone else knows about the new role.
 It’s not just enough to add connections on LinkedIn or in meetup groups, however.
 Start a conversation with a previous colleague or alumni from your school.
 You’ll have to take initiative to develop a relationship that will help you grow your career, especially online.

 Follow Industry Trends

 Nearly every industry has a resource for trends & news.
-Finding yours and keeping up-to-date on what is going on can make all the difference in an interview.
-Some outlets offer subscriptions to receive newsletter and email updates every day.
+Keeping up-to-date on the latest marketing trends can make all the difference in an interview.
+Many outlets offer subscriptions to receive newsletter and email updates every day.
 Some examples include Ad Age and Ad Week for advertisers and digital marketers.
-If you’re into fashion, check out Business of Fashion and Women’s Wear Daily.
-Staying up to date with your industry and doing research is a great way to shine in your interviews by showing your passion and willingness to learn.
+Our marketing recruiters regularly share what they're seeing in the industry on our blog as well.
+Staying informed with your industry and doing research will set you apart from other marketing candidates.

 Grow Your Skillset & Certifications

-Use your downtime to grow your skillset and receive certificates to help you stand out.
+Use your downtime to grow your skillset and receive certificates to help you elevate your career.
 Certificates are a great way to stay informed on the latest trends and develop a unique skill that will make you a more competitive candidate.
-Some great certificates to help you land digital marketing jobs are Google Analytics, Google Digital Marketing garage, Facebook Blueprint, and LinkedIn Learning.
-All of these sources provide a wide range of certificates for your interests in digital marketing.
+Some resources to consider are Google Analytics, Facebook Blueprint, and LinkedIn Learning.
+All of these sources provide a wide range of certificates for your interests in digital marketing and will help you land your next marketing job .